Skip to content

 • fc_layers (default: null): List of dictionaries containing the parameters of all the fully connected layers.
 The length of the list determines the number of stacked fully connected layers and the content of each dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: activation, dropout, norm, norm_params, output_size, use_bias, bias_initializer and weights_initializer.
 If any of those values is missing from the dictionary, the default one provided as a standalone parameter will be used instead.

 • fc_residual (default: false): Whether to add a residual connection to each fully connected layer block.
 Requires all fully connected layers to have the same output_size.
-Options: true, false.

 • reduce_output (default: mean): Strategy to use to aggregate the output of the transformer.
-Options: last, sum, mean, avg, max, concat, attention, none, None, null.
+Options: last, sum, mean, avg, max, concat, attention, attention_pooling, none, None, null.

 TabTransformer Combiner